rjfarmer/pyMesa/README.md

 Bug reports should go to the issue tracker on github.
 Please include mesa version, gfortran version, gfort2py version and pyMesa version

+## Contributing

+In general most of the development should go towards the gfort2py project to add new fortran features.
+This repository just handles building mesa for python support.
+Either bug reports if mesa versions don't work or new examples are welcome as either pull requests or issues on the github tracker.